syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 ## Change the position of sort icon

-The position of sort icon can be changed by using `GridColumn.sortIconPosition`property.
+The position of the sort icon can be changed by using the `GridColumn.sortIconPosition`property.

 {% tabs %}
 {% highlight Dart %}